 - Demand Response Jurisdiction.
-In a panel decision issued May 23, 2014, the U.S. Court of Appeals for the District of Columbia Circuit vacated Order No. 745, which provided for payment of demand-side resources at full LMP.91 The court found that the FERC lacked jurisdiction to issue Order No. 745 because the "rule entails direct regulation of the retail market a matter exclusively within state control."92 On January 25, 2016, the Supreme Court voted 6-2 to reverse the decision of the lower court.
-The result is that FERC retains jurisdiction over demand-side programs. - Demand Response Activity.
+In a panel decision issued May 23, 2014, the U.S. Court of Appeals for the District of Columbia Circuit vacated Order No. 745, which provided for payment of demand-side resources at full LMP.91 The court found that the FERC lacked jurisdiction to issue Order No. 745 because the "rule entails direct regulation of the retail market - a matter exclusively within state control."92 On January 25, 2016, the U.S. Supreme Court voted 6-2 to reverse the decision of the lower court.93 The result is that FERC retains jurisdiction over demand-side programs. - Demand Response Activity.
 Demand response includes the economic program and the emergency program.
 The economic program includes the response to energy prices in the energy market.
-The emergency and pre-emergency program is the capacity market program which includes both capacity payments and associated energy revenues when the capacity is called on to respond.94 The emergency program accounted
+The emergency and pre-emergency program are part of the capacity market program which includes both capacity payments and associated energy revenues when the capacity is called on to respond.94 In 2016, the emergency program accounted for 99.0 percent of all revenue received by demand response providers, the economic program for 0.5 percent and synchronized reserve for 0.5 percent.
+Total emergency revenue decreased by \$163.2 million, or 20.1 percent, from \$812.2 million in 2015 to \$649.0 million in 2016.
+Capacity market revenue, which comprised 100.0 percent of the emergency demand response program in 2016, decreased by \$162.7 million, or 20.0 percent, from \$811.7 million in 2015 to \$649.0 million in 2016.95